NeurodataWithoutBorders/nwb-guide/docs/developer_guide.rst

 Repo Structure
 --------------
+- `src`
+    - `electron`
+        - `main`
+            - `src` - Contains all the source code for the backend
+            - `assets` - Contains all the backend-facing assets (e.g. images, css, etc.)
+        - `renderer`
-1. **src/electron/renderer/src** - Contains all the source code for the frontend
+            - `src` - Contains all the source code for the frontend
                 - `index.js` - The entry point for the application
                 - `pages.js` - The main code that controls which pages are rendered and how they are linked together
                 - `stories` - Contains all the Web Components and related Storybook stories
                 - `electron` - Contains all the Electron-related code to enable conditional inclusion for development mode
-2. **src/electron/renderer/assets** - Contains all the frontend-facing assets (e.g. images, css, etc.)
+            - `assets` - Contains all the frontend-facing assets (e.g. images, css, etc.)
-3. **pyflask** - Contains all the source code for the backend
+    - `pyflask` - Contains all the source code for the backend
+    - `schemas` - Contains all the JSON schemas used for validation

 Starting a New Feature